wireapp/ldap-scim-bridge/README.md

 ```

 Finally, you need to decide which LDAP attributes are written into
-which SCIM attributes.  `mapping` is simply a yaml record with SCIM
+which SCIM attributes.  `mapping` is simply a YAML record with SCIM
 attributes as keys and associated LDAP attributes as string values:

 ```